shubhamjain15/shubhamjain15/README.md

 🔬 **Research Focus** - My research areas include rainfall-runoff modeling, flood prediction, and water quality assessment.
 I'm committed to advancing our knowledge in these critical areas.

-🤝 **Collaboration** - I'm always open to collaborating on projects related to water resources, hydrology, and data science.
+🤝 **Collaboration** - I'm always open to collaborating on projects related to large-scale hydrological modeling.
 If you're working on similar topics or have ideas for potential collaborations, feel free to reach out!

 📫 **Contact Me** - You can connect with me through GitHub or reach out via email at [shubhamjain0915@tamu.edu](mailto:shubhamjain0915@tamu.edu).
 Let's exchange ideas and work together to make a positive impact on water resource management!